-Our council has several properties, but the one most Boy Scouts attend for summer camp is S bar F Scout Ranch.
+Our council has several properties, but the one most Scouts BSA attend for summer camp is S bar F Scout Ranch.
 This is the S bar F Ranch grace.

 Do you ever feel like you are repeating yourself when you are teaching your kids table manners?
 Here is an idea your Cub Scouts can make for their holiday table or even for everyday family dinners.

 This makes a nice Scoutmaster Minute or Cubmaster Minute or even just a good reflection for a family gathering at this time of year.
 This is based on something in some old BSA program helps

 Here’s a fun skit for a Pack meeting or a November campout.
 It is very easy and can be put on with almost any number of Scouts.